Physical Channels

 The number of consecutive OFDM symbols used by this

-A list of OFDM symbol indexes that are used by this
+A list of OFDM symbol indices that are used by this

 The list of physical resource blocks (PRBs) used by this